-The meat to be fried should be at room temperature.
-Take the meat out of the fridge about ½ hour before frying it, but do not season it with salt (which removes liquid from the meat) or pepper (pepper burns in the pan).
+Take the meat out of the fridge 30 minutes prior to cooking, allowing it to come to room temperature.
+Wait to season the meat with salt (which removes liquid from the meat) and pepper (pepper burns in the pan).

-Place the steak in the pan and press it down briefly with a turner.
-Please don’t use a (meat) fork because sharp objects damage the meat, the meat juices escape, and the steak will turn dry.
+Place steak in pan and gently press down with a turner.
+Please don’t use a fork or sharp utensil, which will pierce the meat allowing the juices to escape.
+You’ll end up with a dry steak.

-A steak is well done if the juice it exudes when you cut it is no longer bloody.
-The rule of thumb is that you need to fry a steak one minute for every centimeter of thickness.
-You can determine how well done the meat is by pressing it lightly with the turner (elastic = rare, slight resistance = medium, feels solid = well done).
-Shortly before the end of the frying time you can season the meat with salt and pepper.
+A good rule of thumb is to cook steak for one minute per 2/3-inch thickness.
+You can determine how well done the meat is by pressing it lightly with the turner (elastic = rare, slight resistance = medium, feels solid = well done), or when a meat thermometer reads a food-safe temperature (145°F = rare; 160°F = medium; 170°F = well done).